Swirrl/csvw-issues/README.md

 I hope many of these issues can be further clarified, and I can be corrected on a misinterpretation of the specifications.
-However I believe these issues are fundamental issues with the specifications deserving discussion, and hopefully resolutions or appropriate work arounds.
+However I believe these issues are fundamental issues with the specifications (or what we expect from them) and deserving of discussion.
+Hopefully we can find resolutions or appropriate work arounds.

 It is easy to read the standards, or to look at some metadata document examples and believe you understand them and know how they work.